 7 - Ground Almonds

-Plus, they have the added bonus of being packed with protein and healthy fats.
-So go ahead and indulge in that almond flour cake or muffin – your taste buds and body will thank you.
+Plus, they have the added bonus of being packed with protein and healthy fats (about 6 g protein per 28 g serving).
+So go ahead and indulge in that almond flour cake or muffin - your palate and body will thank you.

 Frequently Asked Questions